Richard Gwent: Commissioners of the West

-Following the Second Suppression Act, of 1539, Dr Gwent was attached to the commission to receive surrender of the larger monasteries in the western border counties, together with Robert Southwell, John London, John ap Rhys, Edward Carne and others.
+Following the Suppression of Religious Houses Act 1539, Dr Gwent was attached to the commission to receive surrender of the larger monasteries in the western border counties, together with Robert Southwell, John London, John ap Rhys, Edward Carne and others.
 He first received the surrender of Godstow Abbey from his former patron, abbess Kateryn Bulkeley, to whom he assigned a pension, but who felt herself ill-used by Dr London.
 On 4 January 1540 the commissioners reported to Cromwell that they had "dispacchyd" Hailes Abbey (24 December) and Winchcombe Abbey (29 December), and were now at Gloucester Abbey, where Abbot William Malverne refused to make the surrender and was accordingly omitted from the list of pensions.
 From Tewkesbury Abbey they proceeded into Worcestershire, where pensions were assigned at Great Malvern Priory (12 January), Worcester Abbey (18 January), Pershore Abbey (21 January), Cookhill Priory (26 January) and Evesham Abbey (27 January).
 At some time Gwent held the rectory of Cleeve, which acquired peculiar status under the Bishop of Worcester.